kamerozdmr/PiADXL355/README.md

 ----------------------------------------------------------------------------------

-Example 2 - Read acceleration and plot Power Spectrum Density of the record.
+Example 2 - Read acceleration and plot Spectrum Density of the record.

 ----------------------------------------------------------------------------------